Germany to agree to Brexit delay but France sets conditions as May arrives in Paris

 “‘No-deal’ will never be the EU’s decision.
 In order to avoid ‘no-deal’, the UK needs to agree to a deal,” he told a news conference in Luxembourg.

 A nine-month extension to Dec.
-31 was gaining favor in Brussels, diplomats said.
+31 was gaining favour in Brussels, diplomats said.

 But officials are also trying to come up with ways to pressure the British to take a decision sooner rather than later - in part, by offering a long delay that pro-Brexit critics of May’s deal fear might mean Brexit never happens.